moxiecode/plupload/readme.txt

-Plupload is a javascript API for upload files using Flash, Gears, Silverlight or HTML 5.
+Plupload is a javascript API for upload files using Flash, Gears, Silverlight, BrowserPlus or HTML 5.